bcgov/DevEx-Roadmap/_pages/index.md

 -	Agile Methodology and Scrum
 -	DevOps

 Government staff on these projects will be trained in these methodologies so they speak the same language as B.C. start-ups and tech entrepreneurs, helping collaboration.
 A Kick Start project would run until the team completed a series of sprints and made a first release – which could be a working prototype or the first release of production features.
-Once the first release was complete the project team could return to their business unit where they could sustain and continue the effort.
+Once the first release is complete the project team could return to their business unit where they could sustain and continue the effort.

 Kick Start projects will create a steady supply of code, data, APIs, and paid opportunities for developers who are interested in working with us.